neeli-satwik/codeforces-notification.js/README.md

 # Codeforces Contest Notifier (Node.js)

-A simple Node.js script to get desktop notifications for upcoming Codeforces contests on Arch Linux.
+A simple Node.js script to get desktop notifications for upcoming Codeforces contests on Linux using Codeforces API.

 ## Features